patterniha/QQ-Tunnel/README.md

 `max_sub_len`: maximum length of each subdomain-part (parts between two dots), in theory, resolvers should support up to 63 for each part.

-`retries`: nubmer of retries, for example if set to 2, each data is send 3 times.all tries is sent immediately, so if you set it to 2, your bandwidth usage is multiplied by 3, because received data usually needs to split into parts, and we may have packet lost for some parts, this option help to reduce packet lost, but increase bandwidth usage ( hysteria/kcp/wireguard/... retransmit data if they don't receive it's ACK, so you don't need to set this too high, recommend value is 1)
+`retries`: nubmer of retries, for example if set to 2, each data is send 3 times. all tries is sent immediately, so if you set it to 2, your bandwidth usage is multiplied by 3, because received data usually needs to split into parts, and we may have packet lost for some parts, this option help to reduce packet lost, but increase bandwidth usage

 `send_query_type_int`: integer query type of sending DNS-Query ("A": 1, "AAAA": 28, "TXT": 16,...)